r-shahid/PortfolioProject/project-worksheet.md

 **9/16**
 * Implemented code to show project descriptions on hover, but this made the View Project links unclickable.
 As an alternative, I tried to make each image a link, but this linked every project to that of the last project added.

-  I made it so hovering over the image toggled backface-visibility from hidden to visible.
+  The problem with my first attempt was that hovering over the image changed the opacity, revealing the project title, description, and link, but they were still "hidden" behind the image, so I could not actually click on them.
+I made it so hovering over the image toggled backface-visibility from hidden to visible so that I could now click on the View Project link.

 **9/17**
 * I kept having more issues with overlapping divs, so I got rid of the grid layout on the entire page and only used it where necessary.
+At this point, it was hard to keep track of exactly where I used grid vs flexbox, so I rewrote the html and css from scratch, cutting down redundant code.
+This fixed all the problems I was having with the layout, so I must have had some style rules that were messing everything up.
+* My CSS file was getting unmanageably long, so I separated it by screen size
 <!-- #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier
 **RESOLUTION**: Missing comma after first object in sources {} object -->